core-wg/oscore/draft-ietf-core-object-security.md

 ## Protecting the Response {#prot-res}

-Given a CoAP response, the server SHALL perform the following steps to create an OSCOAP response.
-Note that CoAP error responses derived from CoAP processing (point 10. in {{ver-req}}) are protected, as well as successful CoAP responses, while the OSCOAP errors (point 3., 4., 7. in {{ver-req}}) do not follow the processing below, but are sent as simple CoAP responses, without OSCOAP processing.
+Given a CoAP response, the server SHALL perform the following steps to create an OSCORE response.
+Note that CoAP error responses derived from CoAP processing (point 10. in {{ver-req}}) are protected, as well as successful CoAP responses, while the OSCORE errors (point 3., 4., 7. in {{ver-req}}) do not follow the processing below, but are sent as simple CoAP responses, without OSCORE processing.

 1. Retrieve the Sender Context in the Security Context used to verify the request.